60 Reading Challenge Ideas For Adults & Kids (2023 Free Tracker)

 28. Let your significant other pick books for you

-If you are completing this reading challenge idea with your partner, spice things up by choosing books for one another.
-Read the same stack of books or completely different lists based on what you both like or need.
+Spice up the reading challenge with your partner by selecting books for each other.
+Choose from the same stack or create completely different lists based on your preferences or needs.

 29. Read your significant other’s favorite book or author

 When my husband and I first started dating, I read his favorite Hemingway novel.
-He was excited to discuss it with me, and I enjoyed being able to connect with him in this way.
+He was excited to discuss it with me, and I enjoyed connecting with him in this way.

 30. A to Z reading challenge for adults